 Computer Access - Various materials will be posted to CANVAS so students will require access to a computer with internet capabilities.
-Also, since this course will likely be taught using Zoom, in order to facilitate student participation in class and presentations, you will need to have both a functional camera and microphone on your computer.

 Reading Assignments - It is expected that students will already have a working knowledge of basic genetic principles (including concepts like "recessive/dominant", "P1, F1, F2", "meiosis, mitosis", "linkage", "pedigree", "penetrance/expressivity", etc.).
 Any basic genetics text should suffice for reviewing these fundamental concepts.
 If any of these terms are unfamiliar and you would like additional reading material, please contact Dr. Kraig.